Understanding Stress and Its Physical Implications

 Headaches

 Tension headaches are among the most common physical signs of stress.
-These headaches can arise from tight muscles in the neck and shoulders, as well as increased anxiety levels.
+They can arise from tight muscles in the neck and shoulders, as well as increased anxiety levels.

-According to research from the National Institutes of Health, about 80% of adults experience tension headaches, and stress is a key factor in both their frequency and severity (National Institutes of Health, 2016).
+According to research from the National Institutes of Health, about 80% of adults experience tension headaches.
+Stress is a key factor in both their frequency and severity (National Institutes of Health, 2016).

 Fatigue

-Chronic stress can cause severe fatigue, both mental and physical.
-Elevated levels of cortisol, a stress hormone, disrupt sleep patterns, leaving people feeling exhausted.
+Chronic stress often leads to severe fatigue, both mental and physical.
+Elevated levels of cortisol, the stress hormone, can disrupt sleep patterns.
+This disruption leaves people feeling exhausted.

 Muscle Tension and Pain